dburkhardt/viash_web/content/docs/creating_pipelines/platform-nextflow.md

 -   a `default: ...` value: It will use this default value on the CLI unless you override it on the CLI
 -   no default value: In this case, one has to provide a value when starting a NextFlow pipeline.
-Otherwise viash will give a warning and NXF will throw an error.
+Otherwise Viash will give a warning and NXF will throw an error.

 If an argument is `required: false`, it can have